All Episodes

 Fascinating.

-They can't stop the speculation, but their media it's only in the last couple of days that CNN is starting to focus on this.
+They can't stop the speculation, but their media, it's only in the last couple of days that CNN is starting to focus on this.

 And this editorial talks about all of the unanswered questions.

-Everything they hope to avoid has happened.
+Everything they hoped to avoid has happened.

-But they did get eight to nine days of a cover up in the media.
+But they did get eight to nine days of a cover-up in the media.

-Their story was promulgated, and their propaganda was put out exactly as they wanted.
+Their story was promulgated and their propaganda was put out exactly as they wanted.

 The ambassador's family is getting frustrated.